Sign In / Sign Out

 In order to facilitate the uniform review of proposals and to assist proposing units with the fullest possible development of their program strategies, many forms, templates and other proposal instruments have been carefully conceived and developed.
 Below, please find links to some of these documents.
 As always, you are encouraged to contact Graduate College at the earliest stages of proposal development.

-The establishing graduate certificates template is used to propose a graduate certificate.
-Please refer to the "new graduate certificate" tab above to review the steps in the process.
+The establishing graduate certificates template is used to propose a new graduate certificate.
+Please refer to the "new graduate certificate" section to review the steps in the process.

 These templates should be used when a unit is proposing changes to an already-approved academic program.
 Examples are: changes to the minimum required hours for a certificate or degree, changes to the culminating experience option(s) available to students in a program, or changes in the delivery format for a graduate program.

 Use the Proposal to Establish an Accelerated Bachelor’s/Master’s (4+1) degree program form as the template to request a new accelerated program.
-To add a new concentration combination to an existing 4+1 accelerated program, use the Addendum to Existing Accelerated Bachelor’s/Master’s (4+1) degree program template.
+To add a new concentration combination to an existing 4+1 accelerated program or update requirements, use the Addendum to Existing Accelerated Bachelor’s/Master’s (4+1) degree program template.

-This accelerated degree program guidelines document describes the policies and guidelines for the development and implementation of an accelerated bachelor/master's degree program, when both the degrees are existing programs at ASU. (revised September 26, 2017)
+The accelerated degree program guidelines document describes the policies and guidelines for the development and implementation of an accelerated bachelor/master's degree program when both the degrees are existing programs at ASU.

 Use the Proposal to Establish a Master’s Concurrent Program template to request a new official concurrent master’s degree combination.
 To add a new concentration combination to an existing concurrent program or update requirements, use the Concurrent Program Addendum template.